 The fact is that if Alqasem had led a group aligned with the former and not the latter, and had been denied entry into Israel, she’d most likely merely be an Internal Affairs Ministry statistic, certainly not a cause célèbre.

-Adam Levick is the managing editor of UK Media Watch, a CAMERA affiliate, since 2010.
+Adam Levick has served as managing editor of UK Media Watch, a CAMERA affiliate, since 2010.